R2Northstar/ModdingDocs/docs/source/plugins/interfaces/required_interfaces.rst

       If you want to call any squirrel functions, you need to make sure the state of the vm allows it.
 If you're not in the context of a native closure and want to call a squirrel function, you need to implement a buffer that calls objects in this Callback.

+.. cpp:struct:: PluginNorthstarData

+    Data passed to plugins on initialization

+    .. cpp:var:: HMODULE pluginHandle

+    The handle of this plugin used for logging